AditiSharmaUSFCA/WSDS-KKBOX-s-Music-Recommendation-System/README.md

-# Machine Learning Project - 621
+# Machine Learning Project
-### This repo contains work for MSDS621 course
-As a part of MSDS621 we have taken up a machine learning project to be completed as a partial requirement for the course.
-We have selected [WSDM - KKBox's Music Recommendation Challenge](https://www.kaggle.com/c/kkbox-music-recommendation-challenge) data set to build a recommender/prediction model which predicts whether the user will listen to the same song again within a month.
+I have selected [WSDM - KKBox's Music Recommendation Challenge](https://www.kaggle.com/c/kkbox-music-recommendation-challenge) data set to build a recommender/prediction model which predicts whether the user will listen to the same song again within a month.

 ### Detailed information on data
 In this task, we built a model to predict the chances of a user listening to a song repetitively after the first observable listening event within a time window was triggered.
 If there are recurring listening event(s) triggered within a month after the user’s very first observable listening event, its target is marked 1, and 0 otherwise in the training set.
 The same rule applies to the testing set.